nclark-lab/RERconverge/README.md

 ## Citation

-RERConverge can be cited as follows:
+RERconverge can be cited as follows:

 ```
 For coding sequences: